 Prerequisites: BUS 5111, BUS 5114, and BUS 5117.
-As this is the final course in the MBA program, all eight Core Courses, in addition to at least three elective courses must be completed first before taking this course.
-Credits: 3
+As this is the final course in the MBA all eight Core

+Courses must be completed before taking this course. .

 Master of Education in Advanced Teaching (M.Ed.)

 Situated in a global context, the M.Ed. program invites students to explore the historical, social and philosophical aspects of education from a comparative perspective.
 It emphasizes understanding of the learner and the physical, psychological, social, and cultural forces that shape learning.
 Students are introduced to the latest research on teaching and learning and explore its implications for curricular decision making and instructional planning.
 They analyze strategies for classroom management and the fostering of a positive learning community.
 Coursework examines the role of assessment in objective-driven teaching and learning and delves into how technology can be used to meet learner needs.